 People Who Use Banking Technology Save More

-According to data recently released by Intuit, the use of banking technology in addition to banking through traditional brick-and-mortar branches may aid in saving money.
+According to data released by Intuit late last year, the use of banking technology in addition to banking through traditional brick-and-mortar branches may aid in saving money.

 The Intuit data, which examined information from approximately 50 financial institutions, collected between July 2009 and Sept.
 2012, revealed that people who bank online are far more engaged with their financial institutions.